Dylan Field: College

 In 2009, Field enrolled at Brown University, where he studied computer science.
 Field was an involved member of Brown's computer science department: In 2011, he organized a hackathon in which 150 students participated, and starting in late 2011, he co-chaired Brown's CS Departmental Undergraduate Group.

 While attending Brown University, Field interned at LinkedIn and the news-sharing startup Flipboard.
 At his LinkedIn internship, Field helped devise a social-impact program.
 His second summer, he interned as a software engineering intern at Flipboard.
 Afterward, Field began to doubt his plan to major in computer science and math, so he took spring semester off during his junior year to pursue a six-month internship at Flipboard in Palo Alto, this time as a technical product manager.

 Around that time, Field met Evan Wallace, another computer science undergraduate studying at Brown; the two decided they wanted to start a company together.
-One year ahead of Field at Brown, Wallace's studied graphics, and was a teaching assistant in the computer science department.
+One year ahead of Field at Brown, Wallace studied graphics, and was a teaching assistant in the computer science department.